lauralvd01/Compilation/README.md

 -There are some problems with the while statement when the argument is a float -There are some problems with the if statement if the argument was changed in a while statement before

-Note :

  possibilities :
- All those possibilities are on the Dynamic Typing compilator
+ All those possibilities are on the Dynamic Typing compilator for you to test

-# changing type between int and float
-ast1 = grammaire.parse(""" main(y){
+-changing type between int and float ast1 = grammaire.parse(""" main(y){

         x = 5;